Skip to main content

 Southern Coast

-The coast of the Gulf of Aden has a similar climate, but it's a bit less hot during summer, especially in the central and eastern part, and this happens because of the southwest monsoon, which is felt more, and brings more often cloudy skies.
+Further east, the coast of the Gulf of Aden has a similar climate, but it's a bit less hot during summer, especially in the central and eastern part, and this happens because of the aforementioned south-west monsoon, which is felt more, and brings more often cloudy skies.

 Al Mukalla